Vintage Desk | Missing Drawers

 Apply Paint to Parchment Paper

-Because I wasn't using a lot of paint, I spread some of the Weathervane onto a piece of parchment paper.
+Because I wasn’t using a lot of paint, I spread some of the Weathervane onto a piece of parchment paper.
 You will want to spread it pretty thin, so only the raised places of the decorative roller take on paint.
-The parchment paper really worked perfectly.
+The parchment paper worked perfectly.

 Some people call these peek a boo drawers.
-Can you believe, out of all the projects I've done, I have never embellished drawer sides EVER?
+Can you believe, out of all the projects I’ve done, I have never embellished drawer sides EVER?
 On the double drawers, I had to roll the area twice.
-NOTE: you will need to re-load your roller each time you use it.
+NOTE: You will need to reload your roller each time you use it.

 Spray Paint Vintage Desk Hardware